lumada-design/hv-uikit-react/apps/docs/src/pages/app-shell/guidelines.md

 # Development Guidelines

 Developing UI components with a micro-frontend architecture mindset requires some efforts to ensure a cohesive and solid user experience.
-This page provides guidelines and best practices to help you build a consistent user experience across all Hitachi Vantara products.
+This page provides guidelines and best practices to help you build a consistent user experience across products using **UI Kit** and **App Shell**.

-## UI design and UX

-The **App Shell** implements several of the [NEXT Design System](https://designsystem.hitachivantara.com) patterns and uses the [NEXT UI Kit library](https://lumada-design.github.io/uikit/master/) to do so.
-All _Views_ and other UI components should be built using the UI Kit and must comply with the NEXT Design System.

-### Design System

-As a part of the Product Design group, the Design System team is responsible, in collaboration with the Product teams, for defining reference Design patterns, guidelines and methodologies, producing reusable patterns that reduce design and implementation effort, while ensuring a consistent user experience across the Hitachi Vantara products.

-### UI Kit

-The [UI Kit library](https://lumada-design.github.io/uikit/master/) provides a collection of **reusable React components** aligned with the **Design System** specifications.
-It is a **living library** that is constantly evolving and growing.

-- **Components**: UI Kit building blocks for creating your apps.
-- **Widgets**: Complex components that address specific common use cases; users can use them as-is or copy them and customize to their needs.
-- **Templates**: UI Kit provides a set of templates with common use cases found along Hitachi Vantara's portfolio to help teams accelerate the development of their apps.

 ## Events